csecht/CountBOINCtasks/README.md

 TIP: To get only the most recent task count and time metrics without running count intervals, run:  `count-tasks.py --c 0`

-### Graphical GUI version: gcount-tasks.py
+### The GUI version: gcount-tasks.py
-Download and run as described under Usage, but launch with these Terminal
+Download and run as described under Usage, but launch the program with these Terminal
 commands:
 <ul>
 <li>for Linux or Mac OS: ./count-tasks.py</li>